Neil 'Roberto' Williams: Career

-Roberto
+Radio

 In 2008, Neil hosted his first show on Capital FM in London, covering Sunday evening 7 till 10 pm.
 He only did one show by his own name.
-The next week he presented the show as his stage name 'Roberto', he has been called that name ever since.
+The next week it was decided by management that he should present his show under the stage name 'Roberto'.
+He has been known on-air as Roberto ever since.

 During his time at Capital FM, Roberto hosted afternoons (1-4pm) followed by mid-mornings (10am–1pm).
 He also achieved the most listened to mid-morning show in London.
 Roberto was part of the team that took Capital FM national in 2011 and also interviewed music stars like Tinie Tempah, Justin Bieber, JLS, Jessie J and Enrique Iglesias.

 In 2012, Roberto joined the Heart Network, also owned by Global Radio, hosting the national evening show and Non-Stop Club Classics every Friday and Saturday nights.
 He stepped down from evenings on Heart in January 2017 ahead of launching the weekday breakfast and Saturday late-morning show on sister station Heart 80s from March of that year.
 His two shows (mention above) were then taken over by Sian Welby in 16 January and Annaliese Dayes four days later respectively.

+In 2023, Roberto hosted his final Breakfast show on Heart 80s, staying at Global as a relief presenter on Smooth Radio and Smooth 80s.

+Since May 2025, Roberto hosts the breakfast show on Nation 80s from Nation Broadcasting, which had recently expanded coverage for the station.

 Roberto has also been involved in television programmes for Channel 4, ITV and Sky.

 Voice over

-Williams is a male voice-over artist with his own home studio.
-Clients include Sky 1, The Sun, BMW, McLaren, British Airways and ESPN.
+Williams is a male voice over artist with his own professional home studio.
+Previous clients include Sky 1, The Sun, BMW, McLaren, British Airways and ESPN.

 DJ

-Throughout his career, Williams has DJ'd and hosted at events and nightclubs in London, Mallorca, Toronto, Miami and Los Angeles.
+Throughout his career, Roberto has DJ'd and hosted at events and nightclubs in London, Mallorca, Toronto, Miami and Los Angeles.
 Clients include London Fashion Week, Clyde & Co, CapCo, DSTRKT, ASOS and Tiger Tiger.

-Weight loss
+Weight loss & Podcast

 At his biggest, Williams weighed 23 and a half stone.
 He had been 'big' since a young age and carried the weight into adult life.
 A break up with a partner inspired him into losing weight, and since then he has lost over 10 stone.
 Most of that weight was lost within six months, in an unconventional way that involved doing no cardiovascular fitness or bariatric surgery.

+With a passion for wanting to help others lose weight and achieve their goals, Williams started a podcast called 'The Secrets Of Weight Loss' in which he spoke to others who had successfully lost weight to find out how they did it.
+When first released, it hit the top spot of the Health and Fitness category on Apple Music.